Inflectra/spira-documentation/docs/External-Bug-Tracking-Integration/Using-SpiraTest-with-MS-TFS.md

 ![](img/Using_SpiraTest_with_MS-TFS_92.png)

 First you need to enter the word "Area" as the External Key of the custom property.
-This tells the data-sync plug-in that the custom property in SpiraTeam should be mapped to built-in Area field in TFS.
+This tells the data-sync plug-in that the custom property in Spira should be mapped to built-in Area field in TFS.

 Next for each of the Property Values in the table (in the lower half of the page) you need to enter either the **Area ID** or the **Area Path** of the various Areas that are configured in TFS.
 The TFS Area ID is not visible in the TFS user interface, but can instead be located by opening up the SQL Server that it's installed on, opening the 'TfsWorkItemTracking' database (in TFS 2010 and later it will named after your project collection instead) and locating the 'TreeNodes' table:

 ![](img/Using_SpiraTest_with_MS-TFS_93.png)

-Once you have found the matching Area (by name), the numeric value stored in the ID column (the one on the left) is the value that needs to get added as the External Key inside SpiraTeam.
+Once you have found the matching Area (by name), the numeric value stored in the ID column (the one on the left) is the value that needs to get added as the External Key inside Spira.

 For Azure DevOps in the cloud, it is usually easier to just map the areas to the appropriate paths instead (since the IDs are not easily found):